SamJWHu/Surfactant-Enhanced-UTVC-Thermal-Performance-Analysis-using-PINN/README.md

 README.md: Project documentation (this file).
 LICENSE: License information.
 Contributing
 Contributions are welcome!
-Whether it's improving the model, adding new surfactant mixtures, or enhancing documentation, your input is valuable.
+Your input is valuable, whether it's improving the model, adding new surfactant mixtures, or enhancing documentation.

 Fork the Repository